Skip to content

 Does it work without an internet connection?

 Yes.
 Both the OCR and the structured-output classifier run on-device.
 The scanner works anywhere your iPhone runs, including basements, warehouses, and flea markets with no signal.
-Cloud-side features like AI Photo Studio need a connection; the Label Scanner does not.
+Cloud-side features like AI Photo Studio need a connection.
+The Label Scanner does not.

 Related